xKDR/TSFrames.jl/docs/src/demo_finance.md

-# Basic demo of TSx using financial data
+# Basic demo of TimeFrames using financial data

 ## Create a TimeFrame object for IBM historical data

 To load the IBM historical data, we will use the `MarketData.yahoo` function from [MarketData.jl](https://github.com/JuliaQuant/MarketData.jl), which returns the data in the form of a `TimeArray`.
 We just simply pass this on to the `TimeFrame` constructor.

 ```@repl e1
-using TSx, MarketData, DataFrames, Dates, Plots, Statistics
+using TimeFrames, MarketData, DataFrames, Dates, Plots, Statistics
 ibm_ts = TimeFrame(MarketData.yahoo(:IBM))
 ```